whitneyburton/portfolios/students/1701-back/jack_pincus/20170302-jack-pincus-m1.markdown

 #### Notes

 *   Note 1: TDD in project was unable to execute due to an input file that was misnamed when we cleaned up our test data before turning in.
 We used TDD throughout the project, and going back 1 commit or changing the input file path makes it functional again.
-My feeling is that getting the same score as if I had not even written any tests is bad feedback at best, and a demoralizing personally.
 *   Note 2 (if applicable)